particle-iot/docs/src/content/guide/how-to-build-a-product/manufacturing.md

  - Ask your device to scan for available networks
  - Ask your device to report its connection strength
  - Ask your device to clear all stored Wi-Fi credentials
- - Ask your device it's unique hardware identifier
+ - Ask your device to report its unique hardware identifier

 These are all useful functions during manufacturing, so we highly encourage exposing serial debugging for your product.